IVelchef/Selenium_WebDriver_I/README.md

 Selenium WebDriver I Homework

 1
-Automate a test case that searches with Bing:
+Automate a test case that searches with Bing:/n Navigate to Bing/n
-Navigate to Bing
 Search for 'Telerik Academy Alpha'
 Validate the title of the first result as 'IT Career Start in 6 Months - Telerik Academy Alpha'